AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/selectable-textblock.md

 ---
+title: SelectableTextBlock
 description: REFERENCE - Built-in Controls
 ---

 import TextBlockStylePreviewScreenshot from '/img/gitbook-import/assets/image (2) (5).png';

-# Selectable Text Block
+# SelectableTextBlock

-The selectable text block is a label for the display of text that allows selecting and copying of text.
+The `SelectableTextBlock` block is a label for the display of text that allows selecting and copying of text.
 It can display multiple lines, and features full control over the font used.

 ## Useful Properties